Rajcr2/Legal-advisor-bot/README.md

 ________

+8. Train the NLP intent classifier once before starting the backend :

+     ```
+     python intent_classifier.py
+     ```

+9. Now, start the Intent Service in a separate terminal :

+     ```
+     python intent_service.py
+     ```

-8. Now, we are almost done.
-Now, start backend server.
+10. Now, start backend server.
      Run Uvicorn to start the FastAPI server from terminal.
 This will start the backend API.

      ```
      uvicorn api:app --reload
      ```

-8. Next step is in another, Terminal we have start the frontend UI.
+11. Next step is in another, Terminal we have start the frontend UI.
 Firstly we have to navigate to frontend folder and run the developement server using npm.
      This will open chatbot in browser at **http://localhost:5173** .

      ```